noahpace124/pyrpg/README.md

 >>add secret rooms
 add resist status checks
-update camp menus and inventory menus add accessory slots that provide passive buffs/add two hands, legs, chest and head instead of weapon and armor add size to races for event choices and skills/adding racial interactions with enemies of the same race add racial passives to races (condition.type = 'passive')
+update camp menus and inventory menus add more luck factors in events and positive effects add accessory slots that provide passive buffs/add two hands, legs, chest and head instead of weapon and armor add size to races for event choices and skills/adding racial interactions with enemies of the same race add racial passives to races (condition.type = 'passive')